 Facets and filters help users to quickly find the article/product they are looking for in minimal time.
 Go to search tuning-> Facets-> Enable facets

 Assign search weights

 – Expertrec’s wordpress search engine comes up with the best search weights for your site.
 But if you want to tweak your search relevance, you can do so by going to Search tuning-> Search weights-> Assign weights by dragging and dropping.
-You can move up the url above the title if in case you want to give more weightage to the URL.
+You can move up the URL above the title if in case you want to give more weight to the URL.